FaizWorks21/In-Space-CANSAT-Design/README.md

 ---

 ## 🔩 4.
 Clamps
-The **clamps** are used to lock each compartment onto the carbon fiber rods.
+The **red clamps** are used to lock each compartment onto the carbon fiber rods.
 They are fastened using **M2 screws and nuts**, ensuring secure attachment and easy modular disassembly.

 - Color: Red
-- Material: PETG
+- Material: PLA+
 - Fasteners: M2 screws and nuts
 - Function: Structural locking and height adjustment